pballada/pballada.github.io/_posts/2024-12-24-xcode-environment-variables.markdown

   - If you maintain separate debug builds of frameworks, you can automatically pick the debug versions for testing.

 ### DYLD_PRINT_STATISTICS
-- **Purpose:** Prints detailed statistics about the app’s launch process, including load times and memory usage of linked libraries.
+- **Purpose:** Prints detailed statistics about the app's launch process, including load times and memory usage of linked libraries.
 - **Value:** `1` (or any non-empty string).
 - **Why Use It?**
   - Gain insight into how fast your app is loading frameworks and identify possible bottlenecks.